sustainability-zhaw/node-web-service/README.md

 It is convinient not to touch these locations and just place your config in one of these locations in your Docker container.
 If you insist, you can pass custom locations to the `init()` function.
-These locations will be prefixed to the default locations, so in case a sysadmin ignores your locations the default locations will still work.
+These locations will be prepended to the default locations, so in case a sysadmin ignores your locations the default locations will still work.